kubernetes-sigs/aws-iam-authenticator/README.md

 # AWS IAM Authenticator for Kubernetes

 A tool to use AWS IAM credentials to authenticate to a Kubernetes cluster.
 The initial work on this tool was driven by Heptio.
-The project recieves contributions from multiple community engineers and is currently maintained by Heptio and Amazon EKS OSS Engineers.
+The project receives contributions from multiple community engineers and is currently maintained by Heptio and Amazon EKS OSS Engineers.

 ## Why do I want this?
 If you are an administrator running a Kubernetes cluster on AWS, you already need to manage AWS IAM credentials to provision and update the cluster.